EP Shanghai Sets Sights On Global Expansion At Middle East Energy Dubai 2024

-(MENAFN- Media OutReach Newswire) SHANGHAI, CHINA - Media OutReach Newswire - 10 April 2024 - The 32nd Shanghai International Electric Power Equipment and Technology Exhibition (EP Shanghai 2024) and the Shanghai International Energy Storage Technology Application Expo (ES Shanghai 2024) are proud to announce their global expansion strategy by participating as a Media Partner in the prestigious Middle East Energy (MEE 2024) exhibition.
-This collaboration is a significant step in the event's international promotion efforts, in line with the Chinese government's "Bring In" and "Go Global" strategies.
+data-text="EP Shanghai Sets Sights on Global Expansion at Middle East Energy Dubai 2024" data-link=" Shanghai Sets Sights on Global Expansion at Middle East Energy Dubai 2024" class="whatsapp">Shar SHANGHAI, CHINA - Media OutReach Newswire - 10 April 2024 - The 32nd Shanghai International Electric Power Equipment and Technology Exhibition (EP Shanghai 2024) and the Shanghai International Energy Storage Technology Application Expo (ES Shanghai 2024) are proud to announce their global expansion strategy by participating as a Media Partner in the prestigious Middle East Energy (MEE 2024) exhibition.
+This collaboration is a significant step in the event's international promotion efforts, in line with the Chinese government's 'Bring In' and 'Go Global' strategies.

 Jointly organized by the China Electricity Council, State Grid Corporation of China, and Adsale Exhibition Services Limited, EP Shanghai is set to take place at the Shanghai New International Expo Centre (Halls N1-N5 & W5) from December 5-7, 2024.
 Established in 1986, it is one of the most established and leading electric power & electrical expos in China.
 It aims to create an international one-stop platform for business and technological exchange in the electric power industry by bringing global industry experts together.